 OTX-2002 continues to advance in monotherapy dose escalation.
-We expect to report updated clinical data in mid-2024.
-Additionally, we are planning for expansion into monotherapy and combination settings in mid-2024.
+We expect to report updated clinical data in the fourth quarter of 2024.
+Additionally, we are planning for expansion into monotherapy and combination settings following identification of the recommended dose for expansion.